Elgg/Elgg/docs/guides/hooks-list.rst

 **action_gatekeeper:permissions:check, all**
 	Triggered after a CSRF token is validated.
 Return false to prevent validation.

-**action_gatekeeper:upload_exceeded_msg, all**
-	Triggered when a POST exceeds the max size allowed by the server.
-Return an error message to display.

 **forward, <reason>**
 	Filter the URL to forward a user to when ``forward($url, $reason)`` is called.
 	In certain cases, the ``params`` array will contain an instance of ``\Elgg\Exceptions\HttpException`` that triggered the error.